ryanjeffares/Bex/docs.md

 </li>
 <li>
-Exit the SSH, clone the library wherever you want it, navigate into that folder and copy everything over to the folder you made.</br>
+Exit the SSH, clone the library wherever you want it, navigate into that folder and copy the source files over to the folder you made.</br>

 ```
 git clone https://github.com/ryanjeffares/Bex.git && cd Bex